 - 78. The basic products of the evaluation process are the MER and the Executive Summary (for the CFATF) and the (DAR and ROSC (for the IFIs)17.
-The Executive Summary, whether derived from a MER or follow-up assessment report, will form the basis of the ROSC.
+The Executive Summary will form the basis of the ROSC.
 Following the Plenary, and after the finalisation of the Executive Summary, the summary is provided by the Secretariat to the IFI so that a ROSC can be prepared. - 79.
 The substantive text of the draft ROSC will be the same as that of the Executive Summary, though a formal paragraph will be added at the beginning: